EpicCyborg/EpicCyborg.github.io/src/site/notes/Animatronics - Melbourne Space Program.md

 | ![assets/dinoanimationblender300.gif](/img/user/assets/dinoanimationblender300.gif) | ![assets/dinowakeup300.gif](/img/user/assets/dinowakeup300.gif) |
 | --------------------------------------- | ----------------------------- |

 One of the requirements for the animatronic was to have expressive animations.
-My task was to create a seamless and efficient workflow for many animations.
+My task was to create a seamless and efficient workflow, so I did the following:
 >[!info] Process
 >1.
 Export .fbx files of the mechanisms from CAD software (Fusion 360)
 >2.
-Import the entire model into Blender
+Import the models into Blender
 >3.
-Rigging: Align armature joints with those on the model
+Rigging: Align armature joints with those on the mechanisms (pushrods, servo motors)
 >4.
-Add inverse kinematics and ring objects that control orientation of head, eyes, and tail
+Add controllers for orientation of head, eyes, eyelids and tail, moving servo motors via inverse kinematics
 >5.
+Create animations by moving controllers and adding keyframes
-Export servo motor angles into C++ arrays using plugin
+>6.
+Export servo motor angles into C++ arrays using python plugin

 Using the software developed by other members of the team, animations were able to be translated quickly into the physical prototype.